wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 **Gertrude:** Orange?

-**Florence:** We don't understand, what is this Orange of which you speak?
+**Florence:** We don't understand, what is this "Orange" of which you speak?

-**Dorothy:** I've got some here.
-It's completely organic, environmentally friendly, hypo-allergenic, easy to find on ALL the fashionable planets and... best of all... _dabbing it onto the Dames_ It looks fabulous!
+**Dorothy:** I've got some here. _dabbing it onto the Dames_ It's completely organic, environmentally friendly, hypo-allergenic, easy to find on ALL the fashionable planets and... best of all...
+It looks fabulous!

 **Florence:** Ooooh, that feels lovely.
 Very calming.